How To Get Into Star Trek: An Exhaustive List by a Bored Nerd

 The Next Generation

-Darmok <- This is the greatest Star Trek episode of all time.
+Darmok This is the greatest Star Trek episode of all time.
+Curious, earnest, Shakespearean, and not afraid to make fun of itself.
 I hesitated putting this here because it's pretty weird, but it's just so good.

-The Game <- A fun one featuring a pre-fame Ashley Judd
+The Game A fun riff on Invasion of the Body Snatchers starring a pre-fame Ashley Judd.

 Deep Space Nine

-Emissary (Pilot) <-- Don't watch this until you've seen Best of Both Worlds 1 & 2.
+Emissary (Pilot) This is a great pilot but don't watch it until you've seen Next Gen’s Best of Both Worlds 1 & 2.

-Duet <- This is a heavy-ass episode but really sets up the kind of storytelling DS9 would strive for
+Duet The first season of DS9 tells a lot of stories about a society recovering from a brutal, decades-long military occupation.
+This is a heavy-ass episode but really sets up the kind of storytelling DS9 would strive for.

-Far Beyond The Stars <- this is late in the series so you might be a bit lost at first, but is Trek's best attempt at tackling racism head-on
+Far Beyond The Stars DS9 has the strongest cast of all the shows and this time travel episode uses all of them the great effect.
+This is late in the series so you might be a bit lost at first, but it’s Trek's best attempt at tackling racism head-on

-Sacrifice of Angels <- Oh what the heck: DS9 has the best space battles of the entire franchise (movies included) so I might as well throw this one in there too, though you will have absolutely no idea what’s going on and it’ll spoil a pretty major plot point.
-If you’re sold on DS9, skip this one for now, but if you think Star Trek is boring, check this ep out
+Sacrifice of Angels Oh what the heck!
+DS9 has the best space battles of the entire franchise (movies included) so I might as well throw this one in there too, though you will have absolutely no idea what’s going on and it’ll spoil a pretty major plot point.
+If you’re sold on DS9, skip this one for now, but if you think Star Trek is boring, check this one out.

 Voyager